Hurricane Maria cuts all electricity as it crushes Puerto Rico

 "Rooftops collapsed, windows shattered," Cerezo said in a text message.
 "People are huddled in hallways, closets, bathrooms."

-Once it's back out over open water, Maria could re-strengthen to a Category 4 storm, the National Hurricane Center said.

-It was expected to move near the coasts of the Dominican Republic and the Turks & Caicos islands and then drift more eastward than had been predicted earlier in the week.
-That's because it's being pushed there by an area of high pressure parked over the eastern United States as part of the remnants of Hurricane Jose, the agency said.
+Maria's next move was expected to take it near the coasts of the Dominican Republic and the Turks & Caicos islands, which were under hurricane warnings, and then begin drifting more northwestward by Friday.

 Forecasters said it remained too early to know how close Maria will move to the U.S. mainland, but Domenica Davis, a meteorologist for The Weather Channel, said, "It looks like it will stay in the open waters of the Atlantic."